breandan81/shadow-board/README.md

 ## How it works

-1. Print the datum sheet (a page with four ArUco markers at known positions).
+1. Print the datum sheet (a page of ArUco markers) and cut out as many as you need.
-2. Lay it flat on your shadow board surface with the tool on top.
+2. Scatter them flat on your shadow board surface around the tool — no fixed positions required.
 3. Photograph the tool from above.
 4. Upload the photo — the app detects the markers, corrects perspective, extracts the tool silhouette, and generates an SVG you can send straight to a laser cutter.